Benedicta-Onyekwere/Altschool-cloud-exercises-project/exercise 10/README.md

  `Syntax Ok`

 Which gave Syntax Ok confirming everything was in place.
-Then checked the status of applications before reloading Apache used:
+Then checked the status of applications before reloading Apache using:

 `systemctl status apache2`